solace-fi/hydrate/README.md

 # hydrate

-This libray is intended to do three things:
+This **alpha** libray is intended to do three things:

 1 - Generate n Monte Carlo simulation trials
 2 - Return a quantile value for any give probability (0-1)
-3 - TODO: Return a probability for any given quantile value.
+3 - Return a probability for any given quantile value.

 Each of the following functions takes as input a SIPMath Library or Metalog<sup>*</sup> aCoefficients and boundaries.
 The SIPmath 3.0 standard is expected as the input format.
 See ProbabilityManagement.org for specifications.